a-luna/aaronluna.dev/content/flask_api_tutorial/part-1/index.md

 ---
 ## Introduction

 My goal for this tutorial is to provide a detailed guide to designing and creating a Flask API that uses JSON Web Tokens (JWT) to authenticate HTTP requests.
 There are many different Flask extensions and Python packages that can be used to create a web service that satisfies these requirements.
-The toolchain that this product utilizes includes Flask-RESTPlus, SQLAlchemy, PyJWT, pytest and tox (this is simply my personal preference).
+The toolchain that this product utilizes includes Flask-RESTx, SQLAlchemy, PyJWT, pytest and tox (this is simply my personal preference).

 This is <span class="emphasis">NOT</span> a full-stack tutorial, creating a front-end that consumes the API is not covered.
-However, Flask-RESTPlus will automatically generate a Swagger UI webpage that allows anyone to send requests and inspect responses from the API.
+However, Flask-RESTx will automatically generate a Swagger UI webpage that allows anyone to send requests and inspect responses from the API.

 In addition to the user management and authentication functions, the API will contain a RESTful resource that registered users can manipulate with CRUD actions &mdash; a list of "widgets".
 Why did I decide to create widgets and not to-do items, or something real?
 Using a generic resource reinforces the idea that this code is boilerplate and could be easily adapted for use in a real-world API.